Eliot Kennedy: Career

 For the 2011 series of The X Factor UK, he was credited as Talent Development and appeared in the rehearsal studio on several episodes.
 Following his first series of involvement in The X Factor, he teamed up with the series' 5th placed Janet Devlin and 6th placed Craig Colton, to write songs with them.

 In 2011, Kennedy was planning a concert in Sheffield to raise funds for his One Song Foundation.
 The concert was to mark his 21 years in the music business.

 In 2012, Kennedy was given an Honorary doctorate (DUniv) by Sheffield Hallam University for his contribution to the region's music industry, and for his outstanding work for charities, including his own One Song Foundation.

 In late June 2020, Aretha Franklin's solo version of "Never Gonna Break My Faith" featuring the Harlem Boys Choir was released posthumously.
 The song, co-written by Kennedy and Bryan Adams, quickly hit #1 on the Billboard Hot Gospel Songs chart.

 Kennedy is the co-owner of The Steelworks Recording Company and also Kennedy Publishing and Production.

 In September 2020, Kennedy released the album 'Mind Music'.

 In February 2021, Eliot Kennedy released his first solo album entitled 'A Yacht Named Sue' to critical acclaim.

 Eliot is currently working on several new projects in Film and musical theatre, including a Musical storytelling of the notorious discotheque in late 1970's New York 'Studio 54' and his next musical 'Empire State Dreams' which is set for a UK release.

-Personal life

-Eliot married his wife Becky in May 2023 in a low-key celebration with their family and closest friends.
-They currently live and work in Sheffield, UK.